MIME Types

 .svg

-image/x-iconWindows ICO format.
-Used for browser favicons.
+image/vnd.microsoft.iconWindows ICO format.
+The IANA-registered MIME type for browser favicons.

 .ico